dhruvmanila/browser-bookmarks.nvim/README.md

 | Waterfox           | `~/Library/Application Support/Waterfox`                         | `~/.waterfox`                                | `~/AppData/Roaming/Waterfox`                                 |

 The structure of the directory is dependent on the browser.
-This is used to find either the bookmarks file or other config files specific to the browser.
-If the user provided a custom path, it should match with the default config path.
-If it doesn't a warning will be provided.
+This is used to find either the bookmarks file or other config files specific to the browser. **If the user provided a custom path, the structure inside that directory should match with the default config directory.** If there's some kind of mismatch, a warning will be provided.

 This option helps in case the browser was installed using a non-default install method.
 For example, a browser might be installed using a package manager and